Overview

 The Animation Lab's Renderfarm

 The animation lab has a group of six machines, collectively called the "renderfarm" that can be used to render images, offloading that task from student desktops.
-These six machines have ninety-six available slots for rendering.
+The renderfarm management software is AWS Deadline, and their documentation for using the software can be found at this link.

 Renderfarm Job Control via Maya